taylorpatti/pytorch_indexing/README.md

         compared_indsA:  indices of tensorA that match elements in tensorB (1D torch.tensor of ints, type torch.long)
  ```

-For example, in order to find the indices of matching values (as used in the torch_sparse sparse-sparse matrix multiplication function "spspmm"):
+For example, in order to find the indices of matching values (This is used in a function also defined also in this package, the sparse-sparse matrix multiplication function "spspmm".
+This function is called in torch_sparse as well and is what gives it its autograd support.):

 ```
 input: